sunfounder/picar-x/docs/source/ezblock_ultrasonic.rst

 .. image:: img/block/debug_monitor.png

-Once the code is running, you need to enable the debug monitor by clicking the debug icon in the bottom left corner.
+Once the code is running, enable the debug monitor by clicking the **Debug** icon in the bottom left corner.

 **EXAMPLE**